anishathalye/deterministic-start-benchmark/README.md

 This repository contains code to benchmark [SymbiYosys] versus [rtlv] for formally verifying a property that requires reasoning about a circuit's execution over a large number of cycles.
+See the [rtlv paper][rtlv-paper] for more information.

 The property that we benchmark is called "deterministic start".
 At a high level, a SoC satisfies deterministic start if it clears all of its internal